-The process of mediation is an emotional and difficult one, what if you have changed your mind, can you back out of a settlement agreement?
-Evaluation of the risks of litigation and candid discussions of the possible strength of opponents’ arguments and the weakness of ones’ own may make it seem as if everyone is against you.
+Can you back out of a settlement agreement if you have changed your mind?
+Evaluation of the risks of litigation and candid discussions of the possible strength of opponents’ arguments and the weakness of one’s own may make it seem as if everyone is against you.
 The gulf between initial expectations and final settlement can be wide.
 It is not surprising disgruntled parties reconsider once the pressure to settle is off.

 A settlement agreement is a contract; you cannot just change your mind and back out.
 Most grounds for setting settlements aside would invalidate a contract.
 Before discussing the enforceability of settlement agreements, we review the confidentiality and privilege rules affecting mediated settlement agreements, which may make it impossible to set settlement agreements aside.